TyLaurienteSkyBoxLabs/git-helper/README.md

   * **Be careful**, this command will erase your build files and any other git ignored files
 * `gith add-shortcut $shortcut_name $shortcut_command [$current]`
   * This command creates a new shortcut that can be used in all profiles by default.
   * To create a new shortcut, enter both a shortcut name, and a command for it.
 If the command has any spaces in it, make sure to encapsulate it in quotes "".
-Ex: `gith shortcut testName "program Folder/testProgram.py"`
+Ex: `gith shortcut $shortcut_name "program Folder/testProgram.py"`
   * To create a shortcut that can only be used in the current profile, add `current` to the end of the command.
-Ex: `gith shortcut testName "program Fodler/testProgram.py" current`
+Ex: `gith shortcut $shortcut_name "program Fodler/testProgram.py" current`
   * Note that when using the `current` option, you must not be on the "default" profile.
 Meaning you must first run the `add-profile` command.
   * Note that if a shortcut exists as both a global and a profile specific, the profile specific command will be used.
 * `gith remove-shortcut $shortcut_name [$current]`
   * This command will remove an existing shortcut.
-  * To remove a global shortcut, simply run the command with the shortcut name Ex: `gith remove-shortcut testName`
+  * To remove a global shortcut, simply run the command with the shortcut name Ex: `gith remove-shortcut $shortcut_name`
   * To remove a profile specific shortcut from the current profile, run the command with the shortcut name and add `current` at the end.
-Ex: `gith remove-shortcut testName current`
+Ex: `gith remove-shortcut $shortcut_name current`
   * Note that when using the `current` option, you must not be on the "default" profile.
 * `gith shortcut $shortcut_name`
   * This command will execute an existing shortcut.
   * To execute an existing shortcut, simply enter its name when running.
-Ex: `gith shortcut testName`
+Ex: `gith shortcut $shortcut_name`
+  * You can also more quickly run shortcuts by simply running `gith $shortcut_name`, without specifying the `shortcut` command at all.
 * `gith add-profile [copy] $name`
   * This command creates a new profile and sets it as our current.
   * Profiles allow differnt repos to be cached so that you can quickly jump between different projects.
 Shortcuts and mainbranch overrides are also unique to each profile.